 What is a sore throat?

 A sore throat is when you have pain, dryness or irritation in your throat that sometimes worsens when you swallow.
 It’s often the first sign of a cold or flu.
-Because it can be part of a virus, you might experience a combination of symptoms, such as a sore throat and headache or an earache and sore throat.
+Because it can be caused by a virus, you might experience a combination of symptoms, such as a sore throat and headache or an earache and sore throat.

 How long does a sore throat last?